 The recording of names in Ireland in the Middle Ages was an inconsistent endeavor at best.
 The many regional dialects and the predominate illiteracy would have made common surnames appear unrelated to the scribes of the period.
 Research into the name O'Day revealed spelling variations, including Day, Dea, O'Dea and others.

 This web page shows only a small excerpt of our O'Day research.
-Another 396 words(28 lines of text) covering the years 1318 and 1434 are included under the topic Early O'Day History in all our PDF Extended History products.
+Another 273 words(20 lines of text) covering the years 1318 and 1434 are included under the topic Early O'Day History in all our PDF Extended History products.

 In the late 18th century, Irish families began emigrating to North America in the search of a plot of land to call their own.
 This pattern of emigration grew steadily until the 1840s when the Great Potato Famine of the 1840s cause thousands of Irish to flee the death and disease that accompanied the disaster.
 Those that made it alive to the shores of the United States and British North America (later to become Canada) were, however, instrumental in the development of those two powerful nations.
 Many of these Irish immigrants proudly bore the name of O'Day:

-O'Day Settlers in the United States in the 19th Century
+O'Day Settlers in United States in the 19th Century